Shaikh-Warsi/JarvisAI/README.md

-# README.md content in a Python file

-readme_content = """
 # 🎙️ JarvisAI – AI-Powered Task Automation Assistant 🚀

 **JarvisAI** is an advanced AI-powered voice assistant that listens to voice commands, evaluates the task, generates the appropriate Python code, and automatically executes it.